How Financial Services Companies Can Use Content to Better Connect with Customers

 Selena Ricks

-While implementing personalization requires investment in digital platforms, according to McKinsey Consulting, AI-based personalization can lift sales by 10% or more.
+While implementing personalization requires investment in digital platforms, according to McKinsey, AI-based personalization can lift sales by 10% or more.
 However, only 6% of financial institutions say they are deploying advanced personalization technology, according to The Digital Banking Report.
 While there may be a perception that personalization requires technical expertise, a number of user-friendly platforms have matured to a point where virtually any marketing team can manage these solutions.

 Personalization does require cross-channel collaboration to integrate siloed databases and marketing organizations and build a 360-degree view of the customer.
 Companies may need to create a wider range of content, offer new incentives and strategies, and deploy new tech stacks.
-As personalization methods are A/B tested and rolled out incrementally, key performance indicators should be captured to measure success and allow for agility, experimentation and optimization.
+As personalization methods are A/B tested and rolled out incrementally, key performance indicators should be captured to measure success and allow for agility, experimentation, and optimization.

 According to an Accenture survey, nearly 80% of consumers view their relationship with their financial services provider as purely transactional and not advice-based.
-While banking may not always be the most entertaining subject, what is motivating for customers is the end result of engaging with a financial services firm — overcoming challenges, gaining security and control, finding temporary relief, and achieving life goals, for example.
+While banking may not always be the most entertaining subject, what motivates customers is the result of engaging with a financial services firm — overcoming challenges, gaining security and control, finding temporary relief, and achieving life goals, for example.
 Yet, according to a national study, only 16% of Millennials are considered financially literate.
 That means they have a lot of questions about basic tasks, such as creating budgets, deciding how much to save, and making large purchase decisions.

 According to the Aite Group, more than 75% of 22- to 49-year-olds say they would like to have their own virtual financial wellness coach.
 Consider other emerging technologies such as voice interfaces and in-app chats, and engage customers in ways that matter to them.
 For example, Capital One created an Alexa skill that allows users to get answers to questions like “How much did I spend at Whole Foods?” and “How much is my next mortgage payment?” as well as respond to commands such as “Pay my credit card bill.”

 Capital One has also developed a program for seniors called “Ready, Set, Bank” to help seniors learn how to use online banking and to better take control of their money.
-The content includes self-guided videos that can be accessed through any type of device — by Capital One customers and non-customers — and offers short and thoughtfully paced lessons customized for senior learning styles.
+The content includes self-guided videos that can be accessed through any type of device—by Capital One customers and non-customers—and offers short and thoughtfully paced lessons customized for senior learning styles.
 The series outlines the benefits of online banking and addresses issues of security and privacy, which seniors often identify as key obstacles preventing them from banking online.
 It also provides step-by-step instructions for basic digital banking functions including downloading apps, using remote deposit capture, setting account alerts, and using online bill pay.

-The companies that can avoid MBA-speak and move past standard recommendations to deliver the in-depth, insightful, personalized and helpful thought leadership that their customers need are the ones that will make the biggest impact.
+The companies that can avoid MBA-speak and move past standard recommendations to deliver the in-depth, insightful, personalized, and helpful thought leadership that their customers need are the ones that will make the biggest impact.
 Most important is that organizations deliver messaging that shows that they genuinely care.

-The Do’s and Don’ts of Speaking to Customers
+The do’s and don’ts of speaking to customers:

 Do focus your messaging on the outcomes of working with your organization.
 Use vivid, inspiring language such as “you can” and “get more.”